 Despite this, individuals with a deep passion and keen intellectual perception have continuously struggled through their literary endeavors to revive the Shina language in its original form.
 This write-up aims to highlight the broader scenarios associated with the Shina language and reflect on insights gained from a year-old video circulating on social media about a significant literary product.
 The outcomes of this must be addressed in detail.

-It is evident that the author has meticulously accomplished the enormous task of translating the Holy Qu’ran into Shina - a truly arduous endeavor.
+It is evident that the author has meticulously accomplished the enormous task of translating the Holy Qur'an into Shina - a truly arduous endeavor.
 This achievement follows the earlier monumental work of translating the Holy Qur'an by Haji Shah Mirza of Bagrote, which came to prominence a year or two ago.

-It may be noted that the entire population of Gilgit-Baltistan (G-B) had traditionally been engaged in mountain farming and remained largely ignorant of the concept of education sans educational institutions prior 1947.
+It may be noted that the entire population of Gilgit-Baltistan had traditionally been engaged in mountain farming and remained largely ignorant of the concept of education sans educational institutions prior to 1947.
 This historical lack of knowledge resulted in an undocumented historical record of the region and an absence of literary activity.
 During this time, the Shina aphorism ‘daree han to dasee noosha’—meaning having male children was considered a boon—reflected the belief that having male members in the family would ensure a dominant majority and resultant economic prosperity.

 In such a milieu, the focus was traditionally on involving male members in broad economic activities, particularly agrarian ones, as other pursuits were unfamiliar to the people of that era.
 However, after 1947, gradual changes began to occur with the expansion of primary and secondary education.
 The first college in the region was established in Gilgit in the early 1970s, marking the beginning of a shift towards valuing education and documenting the region's cultural and historical legacy.

-It can be safely asserted that Syed Najam – a product of the post-independence schooling system, took up teaching profession.
-He had a great flair for broadening his knowledge and a keen interest in research.
-He persistently pursued his goal of mastering Arabic at his own home, which, to him was the language of his heart and soul given his family traditions..
-This suggests that his passion for Arabic was innate in him, and rather a family tradition to acquire the same.
+This suggests that his passion for Arabic was innate in him and rather a family tradition to acquire the same.
 It seems that he also diligently employed a self-teaching methodology as well, focusing on self-correction and self-improvement, and devoted himself wholeheartedly to advancing his knowledge of Arabic.
-This dedication, which may be viewed as a Divine gift, reached its zenith in his referenced work.
+This dedication, which may be viewed as a divine gift, reached its zenith in his referenced work.
 Indeed, it is an inspired literary piece that should be regarded as one of the finest specimens in the field.

 Remarkably, despite not studying Arabic in a formal seminary, Syed Najam became well-versed in its delicacies, subtleties, and intricacies.
 This deep understanding enabled him to accomplish his present scholastic work in Shina with great finesse and assiduity, producing a marvelous piece that reflects his devotion and skill.
+It appears that he took great care to ensure that only the most appropriate and original Shina words were used to translate and render the Arabic text into Shina.

-As said before, his passion for Arabic and Shina was so innate and irresistible that drove him to nurture the language with his lifeblood.
-This passion eventually compelled his Muse to spread its fragrance far and wide, enriching the entire atmosphere with a highly concentrated aroma of borrowed and lent linguistic beauty.
+As said before, his passion for Arabic and Shina was so innate and irresistible that it drove him to nurture the language with his lifeblood.
+This passion eventually compelled his muse to spread its fragrance far and wide, enriching the entire atmosphere with a highly concentrated aroma of borrowed and lent linguistic beauty.
 The impulse within him led to the creation of peerless pearls, which, alongside being an invaluable contribution to the Shina language, serve as a significant achievement in both religious and spiritual contexts.

 Comments